 - What are some popular blog posts from other bloggers that I could write similar content about?

-Perhaps you didn't know, but Google actually shares quite a bit of information with you if you know where to look for it.
+Perhaps you didn't know, but Google actually shares quite a bit of information with you for quality blog posts ideas if you know where to look for it.

-“How long does it take to train for a half marathon?”, and all the other questions here, would be an excellent topics to write about.
+“How long does it take to train for a half marathon?” and all the other questions here would be excellent topics to write about.
 You can do the exact same thing for your blog topic.